bowang-lab/MEDIQA-Chat-2023/README.md

 ## Pre-trained models, outputs and results

-All model outputs and results are available in the [data/paper](./data/paper) directory.
+All model outputs and results reported in our paper are available in the [data/paper](./data/paper) directory.

 ## Submission